MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/international/Set-WinUserLanguageList.md

 --**English name** (LP database) (READ).
 The name of the language in English.
 --**Localized name** (LP database) (READ).
 The name of the language in the current Windows display language.
 --**Script** (LP database) (READ).
 The writing system of the language.
 --**Input methods** (READ/WRITE).
 A list of input method Tablet Input Panel (TIP) strings that are enabled for this language.
-The enabled input methods are listed in the format Language ID: Keyboard layout ID.
+The enabled input methods are listed in the format `Language ID:Keyboard layout ID`.
 See [Default input profiles (input locales) in Windows](/windows-hardware/manufacture/desktop/default-input-locales-for-windows-language-packs).
 --**Handwriting recognition input mode** (READ/WRITE).
 This value is either 0 (freehand) or 1 (write each character separately).

 ## OUTPUTS